leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/save_load.rst

 Save
    Save Prompt
-      Asks for confirmation before closing or opening a new blend-file if the current file has unsaved changes Save Preview Images
+      Asks for confirmation before closing or opening a new blend-file if the current file has unsaved changes.
+   Save Preview Images
       Previews of images and materials in the :doc:`File Browser </editors/file_browser>` are created on demand.
 To save these previews into your blend-file,